Skip to main content

 Right hemicolectomy

-RIght hemicolectomy means surgical removal of right side of colon.
+Right hemicolectomy means surgical removal of right side of colon.

 During a colectomy, the surgeon removes the diseased part of the colon with a margin of a healthy colon and draining lymph nodes.
 Since the lymph nodes are along the blood vessel, the blood vessel is divided at its origin to remove all the draining lymph nodes.
 The extent of colonic resection depends on the blood supply which is cut.